What is the project about?

-RAFT’s solution is to develop a one-step treatment using a novel biomaterial to repair the function and appearance of the affected tissue.
-Such a treatment would be less time consuming for NHS staff to carry out, therefore bringing a financial benefit in addition to the improved wound healing experienced by the patient.
+RAFT’s novel biomaterial would provide clinicians with a one-step treatment to repair the function and appearance of the affected tissue.
+This treatment would be less time consuming for NHS staff to carry out, therefore bringing a financial benefit in addition to the improved wound healing experienced by the patient.

 Where is this project heading?

 This project is in the early phase of conceptualisation and optimisation.
 Currently, a range of prototypes are being fabricated and tested by Dr Vaibhav Sharma (featured above, speaking about RAFT’s wound healing research), the lead scientist for this project.
 The next step involves selecting a prototype followed by rigorous testing in the laboratory, before taking the product into the clinical phase of research.